help-me-mom/ng-mocks/README.md

-`ngMocks` provides flexibility via [`ngMocks.guts`](#ngmocks) and [`MockBuilder`](#mockbuilder) that allows developers to use another **Angular testing libraries** for creation of `TestBed`, and in the same time to **mock all dependencies** via `ngMocks`.
+`ngMocks` provides flexibility via [`ngMocks.guts`](#ngmocks) and [`MockBuilder`](#mockbuilder) that allows developers to use another **Angular testing libraries** for creation of `TestBed`, and in the same time to **use mock copies out of all dependencies** via `ngMocks`.

-For example if we use `@ngneat/spectator` and its functions like `createHostFactory`, `createComponentFactory`, `createDirectiveFactory` and so on, then to mock everything properly we need:
+For example if we use `@ngneat/spectator` and its functions like `createHostFactory`, `createComponentFactory`, `createDirectiveFactory` and so on, then to get mock declarations properly we need:

 - exclude the component we want to test
-- mock its module
+- get its mock module
 - export all declarations the module has

 if we use [`ngMocks.guts`](#ngmocks) we need to skip the first parameter, pass the module